SyncfusionExamples/xamarin.forms-sfchart/README.md

 Set the `ViewModel` instance as the `BindingContext` of your Page; this is done to bind properties of `ViewModel` to [`SfChart`.](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.SfChart.html)

-N> Add namespace of `ViewModel` class in your XAML page if you prefer to set `BindingContext` in XAML.
+ Add namespace of `ViewModel` class in your XAML page if you prefer to set `BindingContext` in XAML.

 ###### Xaml
 ```Xaml